News Updates from Greenwire regarding forest carbon storage

 LARRY’S STORY

 Umpqua Watersheds lost a dear friend recently.
 Larry Flanagan, known and loved by many in the greater Roseburg and environmental community, has died.
-Larry was a Watersheds board member [...]
+Larry was a Watersheds board member in 1998 and 1999.
+Every organization could use a psychologist and peacemaker on their board.
+For us he was also a sage, councilor and a stand-up [...]

 Continue Reading